Bonza (video game)

 Bonza is a single-player crossword puzzle application developed by MiniMega, which was chosen by Apple to become part of the App Store's Best of 2014 list.

 Gameplay

 In Bonza, players are given fragments of a crossword puzzle and tasked with fitting them back together.
 There are no clues for each word, rather one clue for the puzzle setting its theme.

 In 2016, the developers added a feature that allows players to create their own puzzles.

 Reception

 Bonza was chosen by Apple as part of the App Store's Best of 2014 list.
-Bonza was described as a "game with a strangely erratic rhythm", but received praised for its value in providing 70 puzzles for less than a dollar.
+Bonza was described as a "game with a strangely erratic rhythm", but received praise for its value in providing 70 puzzles for less than a dollar.